North Carolina House Speaker Tim Moore's win marks big change in state's congressional delegation

 SEATS THAT ARE LIKELY TO FLIP

-Pam Genant and Brendan Maginnis are running for the Democratic nomination in the district, which includes portions of Charlotte and points west to the foothills.
+Army veteran and registered nurse Pam Genant won the Democratic nomination in the district, which includes portions of Charlotte and points west to the foothills.

 Fourteen Republicans are competing for the open 13th District, now shaped like a horseshoe running north, east and south around Raleigh.